OmkarTupe7/myportfolio-template/GUIDE.md

 You can change it by writing this snippet above with your preferred values in `src/sass/base/_variables.scss`

-But it is recommended to not change it.
+But it is recommended not to change it.

 ### Icons

 You can change the social media icons.
-This project using [bootstrap-icons](https://icons.getbootstrap.com/) library.
+This project uses [bootstrap-icons](https://icons.getbootstrap.com/) library.

 ## Header

-There is nothing to change here besides your logo. if you want the logo to change color while toggling between dark/light mode past the **SVG** code and make sure have attribute fill with currentcolor value `fill="currentcolor"`. otherwise, import it with img tag.
+There is nothing to change here besides your logo.
+If you want the logo to change color while toggling between dark/light mode, paste the **SVG** code and make sure it has the attribute fill with currentcolor value `fill="currentcolor"`.
+Otherwise, import it with img tag.

 ## Hero